umbraco/UmbracoDocs/11/umbraco-forms/developer/extending/adding-a-validation-pattern.md

 ## Registering the validation pattern

 As with other provider types, the validation pattern needs to be registered.
-There are options to add, remove and re-order patterns.
+There are options to add, remove, and re-order patterns.

 An example registration using the `IUmbracoBuilder` is shown below: